mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Maximizing Solar Panel Output for a Fixed Area/README.md

 1. Define the objective function in MATLAB (the energy function).
       - Plug the given values and equations into the energy output equation, as shown below:
             <img width="444" height="249" alt="image" src="./Equation_SolarPanel.png"/>
-3. Use 'fmincon' to find the values of θ and r that maximize the energy output.
-(Hint: Minimize -E(x) instead.)
+3. Use a [problem-based optimization workflow](https://www.mathworks.com/help/releases/R2026a/optim/ug/problem-based-workflow.html?searchPort=57359) to find the values of θ and r that maximize the energy output.
 Constrain the values: 0° ≤ θ ≤ 90° and 0.5 ≤ r ≤ 4.
-4. Plot the objective function using 'fsurf' or a mesh plot to visualize E(θ, r).
-Print the optimal angle, ratio, and corresponding energy output.
+4. Plot the objective function using `meshgrid` and [`surf`](https://www.mathworks.com/help/matlab/ref/surf.html) to visualize E(θ, r) as a 3D surface plot.
+Then, print the optimal angle, ratio, and corresponding energy output.

 ### Expected Results for Project Solution